intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/monitoring/mppt.md

 ### Equipment Status
 The `status` attribute in the request message should contain a hex-encoding of the following bitmaped status fields.

-Bit '0' corresponds to the least significant bit (the right-most bit).
+- bit '0' corresponds to the least significant bit (the right-most bit).

+- bits 14-16 are currently not used in this scheme but must be padded with zeros to produce a 4-character hex value.

+As an example, a `status` of '__1A79__' is equivalent to __0001 1010 0111 1001__ which indicates :
+-   the data bus is connected (_ok_)
+-   the _mppt_ system is on _standby_ with a charging status of _float_
+-   pv, load, fets, and input statuses are all _ok_

 Bit # | Status                        | Field Name        | Value | ..
 ---   | ---                           | ---               | ---   | ---